cgeyskens/phd/image-analysis/in-vitro-synapse-counting/README.md

         a.
 Run “macro_count_synapses” to count the pre & post synapses with analyze particles function
         b.
 Copy paste the count numbers and the average particle size in the excel sheet

-5. Skeletonize to calculate branch length
+5. Skeletonize to calculate total branch length

         a.
 Run “macro_skeletonize” to get the total branch length, this will also close all the images but not the produced tables with numbers
         b.
 Copy paste the numbers in th excel sheets

-        c.
-Close all the tables and start again at Step 2.
+6. Close all the images and tables

+        a.
+Run "macro_closing" to close all tables, images and clear our the ROI manager
+        b.
+Restart with Step 2 for the next image

 ##### Credits
-Fiji Macro's were based on Efstathia Kotoula's macro's and adjusted.
+Workflow and Fiji Macro's were based on Efstathia Kotoula's macro's and adjusted to better flow.